Doctor Zhivago (film)

 Doctor Zhivago (/ʒɪ'vɑːgoʊ/) is a 1965 epic historical romance film directed by David Lean with a screenplay by Robert Bolt, based on the 1957 novel by Boris Pasternak.
 The story is set in Russia during World War I and the Russian Civil War.
-The film stars Omar Sharif in the title role as Yuri Zhivago, a married physician and poet whose life is altered by the Russian Revolution and subsequent civil war, and Julie Christie as his love interest Lara Antipova.
+The film stars Omar Sharif in the title role as Yuri Zhivago, a married physician and poet whose life is altered by the Russian Revolution and subsequent civil war, and Julie Christie as his lover Lara Antipova.
 Geraldine Chaplin, Tom Courtenay, Rod Steiger, Alec Guinness, Ralph Richardson, Siobhán McKenna, and Rita Tushingham play supporting roles.

-While immensely popular in the West, Pasternak's book was banned in the Soviet Union for decades.
-For this reason, the film could not be made in the Soviet Union and was instead filmed mostly in Spain.
+Although immensely popular in the West, Pasternak's book was banned in the Soviet Union for decades.
+As the film could not be made there, it was instead filmed mostly in Spain.
 It was an international co-production between Metro-Goldwyn-Mayer and Italian producer Carlo Ponti.

 Contemporary critics were critical of its length at over three hours and claimed that it trivialized history, but acknowledged the intensity of the love story and the film's treatment of human themes.
-At the 38th Academy Awards, Doctor Zhivago won five Oscars: Best Adapted Screenplay, Best Original Score, Best Cinematography, Best Art Direction, and Best Costume Design.
-It was nominated for five others (including Best Picture and Best Director), but lost four of these five to The Sound of Music.
-It also won five awards at the 23rd Golden Globe Awards including Best Motion Picture - Drama and Best Actor - Motion Picture Drama for Sharif.
+At the 38th Academy Awards, Doctor Zhivago was nominated for ten Oscars (including Best Picture) and won five: Best Adapted Screenplay, Original Score, Cinematography, Art Direction, and Costume Design.
+It also won five awards at the 23rd Golden Globe Awards including Best Motion Picture.

-As of 2022, it is the eighth highest-grossing film of all time in the United States and Canada, adjusted for ticket-price inflation.
-It is also one of the top ten highest-grossing films worldwide after adjusting for inflation.
-In 1998, it was ranked by the American Film Institute 39th on their 100 Years...
-100 Movies list, and by the British Film Institute the following year as the 27th greatest British film of all time.
+As of 2022, it is the ninth highest-grossing film worldwide after adjusting for inflation.
+In 1998, it was ranked 39th by the American Film Institute on their 100 Years...
+100 Movies list, and by the British Film Institute in 1999 as the 27th greatest British film ever.